Vacation rentals in Island of Hawai'i

 Home in Pāhoa

-4.93 out of 5 average rating, 268 reviews
+4.97 out of 5 average rating, 224 reviews

 Popular amenities for Island of Hawai'i vacation rentals

-All About Island of Hawai'i
+All about Island of Hawai'i

 Affectionately known as “The Big Island,” the island of Hawai’i is the largest of the Hawaiian Islands, boasting dramatic contrasts in terrain and climate, from the tropical humidity of Puna’s coastal jungles, to the snow-capped peaks of Mauna Kea and the consistent, warm sunshine on the beautiful Kona coast.
 There’s no wonder why the Big Island draws outdoor enthusiasts.
 Around the small bayside town of Hilo, you’ll find cascading waterfalls, lush rainforests, and lovely gardens, while the Hawaii Volcanoes National Park is home to two volcanoes — including the spectacular Kilauea, one of the most active volcanoes in the world.